Saturday, February 16, 2019

 When the tour began, we were guided past Mr. Vanderbilt's horticulture and global assortment of old trees.
 Up the steps, we entered the "lobby" of the Vanderbilt's "autumn home".
 After the foliage faded, that branch of the Vanderbilt family rotated through their five other homes: Manhattan, Palm Beach, Paris, Newport, Catskills... not to mention their seafaring yacht.

-The Ladies' Gathering Room.
+Next, we viewed the Ladies' Gathering Room.

-The curvaceous staircase with velvet-covered banister.
+After that, the ranger guided us up a curvaceous staircase with a velvet-covered banister.

-This home belonged to the only branch of the money-wasting Vanderbilts that actually increased their fortune.
-Not enough to challenge banking gangsters like Morgan or Astor, but it helped Mr. Vanderbilt to treat his employees nicely.
 Servants ate from their own set of crystal and porcelain, and their rear stairwell had artistically curved steps and banisters.
 In his will, Mr. Vanderbilt left his grounds supervisor a quarter-million dollars.
 Many other employees got respectable sums of money.
 He even kept his walk-in ice box so that local ice suppliers could stay in business.

 We sipped it serenely in the library.
 I used the setting as a good segue to announce the self-publication of my adventure novel.
 Here is a link to the e-book: